ericfortis/mockaton/README.md

 The selected cookie is sent in every response in the `Set-Cookie` header.
 The key is just a label used for selecting a particular cookie in the dashboard.
 In the dashboard, only one cookie can be selected.
-If you need more cookies you can inject additional cookies globally in `Config.extraHeaders`.
+If you need more cookies you can inject additional cookies globally in `config.extraHeaders`.

 By the way, there’s a `jwtCookie` helper, which has a hardcoded header and signature.
 In other words, it’s useful if you only care about its payload.